MscmpSystInstance (mscmp_syst_instance v0.1.0)

 Creates a new Instance record.

-Returns a Keyword List of the default values for each Instance State's functional type.
+Returns a Keyword List of the default values for each Instance Lifecycle State's functional type.

 Returns the SystInstances record identified by its internal name.